shohiebsense/shohiebsense.github.io/_posts/2022-08-15-Emitting-An-Entity-From-Different-Source-Of-Truth-Using-MutableSharedFlow.md

     coroutineScope.launch { yourMutableSharedFlow.emit(sourceOfTruth) }
 }
   ```
- 4. using `yourMutableSharedFlow.collect{ yourEntity -> }` call it after you initialize the class, and wrap it inside a `coroutineScope`
+ 4. using `yourMutableSharedFlow.collect{ yourEntity -> }` call it in the class that will collect the emitted source, after you initialize the class, and wrap it inside a `coroutineScope`

   sample
   ```kotlin